katrinekolbjornsen/A4_Final_project/readme.md

 ## 3B: Propose a (design for a) tool / workflow
 ### Process: model the process diagram from your use case in BPMN.io please remember to save the .bpmn file and you can save a .svg file that you can insert into your report.
 #### Description of the process of your tool / workflow.
+- Before the process begins, some limitations and assumptions are stated.
-- The process begins with importing the IFC-model.
+- The process begins with importing the necessary packages to be used in the python-script.
+- The IFC-model is imported into the file.
-- The script searches through the model and finds the elements that are defined as structural elements.
+- The script searches through the model and finds the elements defined with a material in "ObjectType".
-- If no structural elements are found, the process starts over again and a new file is requested.
-- The script finds the structural elements that are classified as beams, columns, slabs, and walls.
+- The script seaches through the elements classified as beams, columns, slabs, and walls.
-- When the structural elements that are found do not have a specified material, a warning is presented.The warning states which element lacks material data.
+- When the structural elements that are found do not have a specified material, a warning is presented.
+The warning states how many of each type of element that lacks material data.
 - The warning encourages the engineer to change the material data in their chosen programme (e.g. Revit).
 - After the changes are complete, the updated file can be controlled again.